2018 Groundfish Regulations

 - Offshore longleader trips can’t be combined with traditional bottomfish, flatfish, or halibut trips, and lingcod can’t be retained.

-- Longleader trips can be combined with other non-bottomfish trip types (e.g. tuna, salmon), as long as the “multispecies” rule, which prohibits fishing for, or taking and retaining any species of salmon, Pacific halibut or marine fish while possessing on board any species not allowed to be taken in the area at that time, is followed.
+- Longleader trips can be combined with tuna and/or salmon trips, as long as the “multispecies” rule which prohibits fishing for, or taking and retaining any species of salmon or marine fish while possessing on board any species not allowed to be taken in the area at that time, is followed.

 Offshore longleader fishery FAQs